PriFi: Low-Latency Anonymity for Organizational Networks: Background on DC-nets

-\para{Equivocation Protection.} Previous DC-net systems did not address equivocation attacks (\ie feeding each client different, identifiable information to distinguish the anonymous receiver; see Section~\ref{sec:protocol-equivocation}), which are nonetheless a practical and covert attack against these systems~\citep{corrigan2010dissent,wolinsky2012dissent,corrigan2013verdict}.
-Some standard protections are gossiping or running consensus among clients; however, not only they are costly in terms of bandwidth, but also they introduce latency, as clients cannot use any received information before the results of the gossiping/consensus.
-In \prifi, messages from clients cannot be decrypted if an equivocation attack happened, and \prifi protects against the threat without added latency or communication among clients.
+\para{Equivocation Protection.} Answers to anonymous messages are typically broadcast to all users.
+Previous DC-net designs did not address equivocation attacks, where a malicious server sends each client different, identifiable information to distinguish the anonymous receiver (see Section~\ref{sec:protocol-equivocation}).
+Equivocation thus represents a practical and covert attack vector against prior systems~\citep{corrigan2010dissent,wolinsky2012dissent,corrigan2013verdict}.
+Equivocation attacks can be detected using consensus~\citep{lamport2001paxos} or gossiping~\citep{shah2009gossip} between the clients, at a high bandwidth and latency cost.
+In \prifi, in contrast, messages from clients cannot be decrypted if an equivocation attack occurs, and \prifi protects against this threat without communication among clients.

-\para{Churn.} A major challenge for DC-nets is to handle churn, \ie clients joining or leaving the network, because it invalidates the current communication and requires a new exchange of keys. \prifi uses small and frequent communication rounds to maintain high availability in presence of churn.

-\para{Scheduling.} A DC-nets creates an anonymous channel shared among its clients; this channel is prone to collisions when two clients communicate at the same time.
-Previous works~\cite{corrigan2010dissent, wolinsky2012dissent, corrigan2013verdict} use a scheduling mechanism to organize clients in time slots, as \prifi does.

-\section{\prifi System Overview}
+\section{System Overview}

-\prifi can be considered as a low-latency proxy service (\eg a VPN or SOCKS tunnel) working within a LAN, creating tunnels between clients and the \prifi relay (\eg the LAN's router).
-Informally, those tunnels protect honest client's traffic from eavesdropping attacks.
-The traffic is anonymized, preventing a third-party to assign a packet or flow to a specific device or end-user.
-Additionally, unlike traditional proxy services, (1) the server does not need to be trusted, \ie it can attempt to de-anonymize the clients, and (2) the communications provably resists traffic-analysis attacks.
+\prifi is similar to a low-latency relay or gateway service within a LAN, like a VPN or SOCKS proxy, which tunnels traffic between clients and the relay (\eg a LAN router).
+Informally, these tunnels protect honest clients' traffic from eavesdropping attacks.
+The traffic is anonymized, preventing a third-party from assigning a packet or flow to a specific device or end-user.
+Additionally, unlike traditional proxy services, (1) the relay need not be trusted, \ie security properties hold in case of compromise, and (2) the communications provably resist traffic-analysis attacks.